Software-Engineering-Arena/SWE-Arena/README.md

 short_description: Chatbot arena for software engineering tasks
 ---

-# SWE-Arena: An Interactive Platform for Evaluating Foundation Models in Software Engineering
+# SWE-Model-Arena: An Interactive Platform for Evaluating Foundation Models in Software Engineering

-Welcome to **SWE-Arena**, an open-source platform designed for evaluating software engineering-focused foundation models (FMs), particularly large language models (LLMs).
-SWE-Arena benchmarks models in iterative, context-rich workflows that are characteristic of software engineering (SE) tasks.
+Welcome to **SWE-Model-Arena**, an open-source platform designed for evaluating software engineering-focused foundation models (FMs), particularly large language models (LLMs).
+SWE-Model-Arena benchmarks models in iterative, context-rich workflows that are characteristic of software engineering (SE) tasks.

 ## Key Features